MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/deeplink.md

 * The name of the cluster connection (optional) is specified by using the URI query parameter `name`.

-* The UI tool (optional) is specified by using the `web` URI query parameter.
+* The UI tool is specified by using the `web` optional URI query parameter.
   `web=0` indicates the desktop application Kusto.Explorer. `web=1` indicates
   the Kusto.WebExplorer web application.
-  Additionally, `web=2` is the old version of Kusto.WebExplorer (which is based in Application Insights Analytics).
+`web=2` is the old version of Kusto.WebExplorer
-  Alternatively, one can provide `saw=1` for the SAW version of Kusto.Explorer.
+  (based in Application Insights Analytics). `web=3` is the Kusto.WebExplorer with an empty profile (no previously-open tabs or clusters will be available).
+Last, the `web` query parameter can be replaced by `saw=1` in order to indicate the SAW version of Kusto.Explorer.

 Here are a few examples for links: